-With dog pools, your client can be as extravagant or as economical as they want.
+With dog pools, you can be as extravagant or as economical as you want.

 Photo: (Left) mywebroom.com (Right) gardentherapy786.blogspot.com

-Where dogs are concerned the sticker and modems for you plant the better it is.
-They are more likely than to stay out of planted areas.
+Where dogs are concerned, the thicker and render the planting, the better for you and for the plants.
+That way they are more likely to stay out of planted areas.
 Another alternative is raised or mounted beds.
-Rock Borders or low fencing is also way to keep dogs out of planted areas.
+Rock borders or low fencing is also way to keep dogs out of planted areas.

-Consider Hardy ornamental grasses are ground covers for the Outdoor Edge of beds and more brittle plants in the center
+Consider hardy ornamental grasses and ground covers for the outer edge of beds and more brittle plants in the center

 Raised beds lessen the chance of the dog running through the garden.

-Your pet friendly Garden you don't want any plants that are likely to harm your pet.
-This would include plants poisonous to dogs as well as any for me or spiny plants that could potentially damage eyes or skin.
+in your pet friendly garden you don't want any plants that are likely to harm your pet.
+This would include plants poisonous to dogs as well as any for spiny plants that could potentially damage eyes or skin.

-A list of harmful to pets can be found here.
+A list of plants harmful to pets can be found here.

 Mulch and hardscaping materials should also be considered carefully.
 Flagstones and cedar chips are gentle on paws, while cocoa mulch is dangerous if consumed in large amounts.